bobril/bobril.github.io/doc/docs/bobrilNode.md

 string in children is converted to this inside Bobril, there are not much reasons to use this directly.
   * `"/"` - it means that children (must be string) is treated as innerHTML.
 Normally you should not need it, but if you will use it, be very careful about XSS attacks and that string should never come directly from user.
 Probably only useful if you have Markdown renderer inside app.
   * `"-"` - it means to skip update of this component.
-It could be used for very similar purposes as `shouldChange` live cycle method.
+It could be used for very similar purposes as `shouldChange` lifecycle method.

 When `tag` is `"svg"`, Bobril automatically adds all namespace crap, so your code is more readable.